codefresh-io/docs.codefresh.io/_docs/administration/single-sign-on/oidc/oidc-google.md

   max-width="30%"
   %}

-This concludes the basic SSO setup for Google.
+You have now completed SSO setup for Google via OIDC

-### Synchronize teams via Codefresh CLI
+## Synchronize teams via Codefresh CLI

 For team/group synchronization you also need a service account.
 In the Codefresh configuration screen there are some optional fields that you can fill, in order to